felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ---
 title: Configuration
-position: 3
+position: 4
 layout: documentation
-meta: // JW
+meta:
-  title: Uber Eats Connection to HubRise Configuration
+  title: Uber Eats Connection to HubRise - Configuration
-  description: Instructions on how to configure Uber Eats Bridge.
+  description: See instructions to configure the Uber Eats Bridge to work seamlessly with Uber Eats and your EPOS or other apps connected to HubRise.
+Configuration is simple.
 ---

 The Configuration page allows you to customise the behaviour of the Uber Eats Bridge based on your preferences.